 I made an appointment.
 What’s next?

-We may also contact you to complete some forms before your appointment.
-If you receive e-mails or texts from us, please make sure to read the message, open the attachments, and complete all requested paperwork at least 24 hours before the day of your appointment.
+You may also be contacted to complete some forms before your appointment.
+If you receive e-mails or text messages from the Fox Memorial Clinic, please make sure to read the message, open the attachments, and complete all requested paperwork at least 24 hours before the day of your appointment.

 Can I refill my pet's prescriptions at your clinic?